Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 As I said earlier this jacket has pretty good weather resistance, although it is not fully waterproof.
 The Pertex shall does an excellent job of keeping light rain from permeating through to the insulated layer.
 However, don’t expect it to keep you dry extreme conditions.
 After all, it is a lightweight jacket and is not fully waterproof.

-What I do like is that the montane Icarus is incredibly windproof.
+What I do like is that the montane Icarus is an incredibly windproof piece of gear.
 I’ve worn it on the hills in some very windy weather and did an awesome job of keeping me warm no matter how hard the wind hammered me.

 For weather resistance I’ll give the Icarus at 8 out of 10.